 Watch our 60-second pitch at MassChallenge to learn about how we create opportunity at the intersection of two social problems.

-Our Interpreter Services program provides access to healthcare and information for people with Limited English Proficiency (LEP), creates well-paying job opportunities for our Language Access Fellows, and generates revenue that supports the next class of Language Access Fellows and Found in Translation's long-term sustainability.
+Our Interpreter Services program provides affordable, high-quality language access services for people with Limited English Proficiency (LEP) in medical, legal, and community settings; creates well-paying job opportunities for our Language Access Fellows; and generates revenue that supports the next class of Language Access Fellows and Found in Translation's long-term sustainability.

 Thank you for supporting our work!

-Join us on Friday, July 22, for a scenic paddle down the Charles River.
+Join us on Friday, July 22, for a scenic Sunset Paddle along the less-populated waters of the upper Charles River.
 Enjoy beautiful views, meet great people, and give our next class of talented bilingual women an opportunity to turn their language skills into professional success and economic security.

 Awards & Recognitions